Pokémon Go and Mobile Marketing Strategy

 Pokémon Go is all the rage right now.
 In the first two days the Android app was live, 5% of all users installed Pokémon GO.
 60% of users who download the app use it daily.
 This surpasses the number of Twitter daily users right now.

 With so many users it is important to explain what Pokémon GO is, and how you can use it for your mobile marketing strategy.

 What is Pokémon GO?

-I know this is a valid question, because most people who have not played video games since 1996 might not be familiar with the game.
-Essentially, the goal is to seek out and battle Pokémon monsters on your mobile device.
+I know this is a valid question because most people who have not played video games since 1996 might not be familiar with the game.
+Essentially, the goal is to seek out and battle Pokémon on your mobile device.